HusnainZee/CleanSweep-CloudyBoys-EcoJam23/README.md

 **Gameplay**: `Players can use their finger to touch and drag an item, and by moving it over the desired bin, they can release their finger to drop it into the bin.` <br>

-**Progression**: `To complete the levels, the number of correctly segregated items should be greater than the number of wrongly segregated items.`<br>
-`For each wrongly segregated item, time will be reduced by 2 seconds and it will be increased by 1 second for each correct item.` <br>
+**Progression**: `To complete the levels, the number of correctly segregated items should be greater than the number of wrongly segregated items.
+For each wrongly segregated item, time will be reduced by 2 seconds and it will be increased by 1 second for each correct item.` <br>

 **Video Link**: ` `